Ehrippura/FineTransfer/README.md

 ## Building

-Open `FineTransfer/FineTransfer.xcodeproj` in Xcode.
+Open `FineTransfer/FineTransfer.xcodeproj` in Xcode and build.
 The `MTP.xcodeproj` is referenced as a subproject and will build automatically.

+Or use xcodebuild from the command line:

 ```bash
 xcodebuild -project FineTransfer/FineTransfer.xcodeproj -scheme FineTransfer -configuration Release